telerik/ajax-docs/controls/editor/managing-content/pasting-content/overview.md

 ## End-user Experience

-By default, **RadEditor** is configured to paste content as it is copied.The only exception is when MS Word content has been pasted.When such content is detected, a confirm dialog opens.
+By default, **RadEditor** is configured to paste content as it is copied.
+The only exception is when MS Word content has been pasted.
+When such content is detected, a confirm dialog opens.
 That allows the end user to choose whether the content is to be cleaned up by **RadEditor**, or pasted as it is (**Figure 2**).

 >caption Figure 2: Default Configuration – Pasting from MS Word.